The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

 Arrive in Santa Barbara around 8:00 am

 Wherever you're coming from, aim to arrive in Santa Barbara around 8:00 or 8:30 to ensure you have a full day of exploring.
 LA to Santa Barbara will take around 2 hours.
-Ojai to Santa Barbara will take around 45 minutes.
+Ojai to Santa Barbara is about 45 minutes.

 Coffee and Pastries